SmartControllerJS/Coin-Chaser/README.md

 * <a href="https://smartcontrollerjs.github.io/SmartController/">SmartController</a>: a JavaScript package that must be imported into the browser script to provide the phone controller interface and to establish communication between the smartphone and display

 ## Playing the Game
+**Note:** During our implementation of the QR code, it was found that the university WiFi service "eduroam" blocked connections using the SmartController package due to its network security configurations.
+Instead, it is recommended to use mobile data or other WiFi services on campus to allow for connection establishment between the smartphone and display.

 ### Play Online
 To play the game online simply navigate to <a href=https://smartcontrollerjs.github.io/Coin-Chaser/>https://smartcontrollerjs.github.io/Coin-Chaser/</a> and scan the displayed QR code with your smartphone.
 This will send you to a controller interface as shown below, where you can start to control your character using the SmartController!